Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Results

 To explore the vertical dependence of the kinematics, we also extracted vertical PV slices at fixed radial offsets and examined spectra at different heights above the midplane.
-Figure~\ref{fig:pv_spec_sample} shows representative slices at $\Delta x = \pm 75''$ for CO and HI, regions well beyond the galactic center.
-While the H I spectra show a systematic shift of the velocity peaks toward lower absolute velocities with increasing $|\Delta z|$, indicative of a rotational lag \citep[$\sim$15\,km\,s$^{-1}$\,kpc$^{-1}$; ][]{Oosterloo07}, no such trend is observed in the molecular gas within the range of vertical distances where CO emission is detected.
-At $\Delta x = \pm 75''$, additional intensity peaks appear at lower velocities than the terminal velocity at these radii.
+Figure~\ref{fig:pv_spec_sample} shows representative slices at $\Delta x = \pm 75''$ for CO and $\HI$, regions well beyond the galactic center.
+The $\HI$ spectra show a systematic shift of the velocity peaks toward lower absolute velocities at high $|\Delta z|$, in agreement with the results obtained in the lagging models of \citet[][]{Oosterloo07} ($\rm \sim$15\,km\,s$^{-1}$\,kpc$^{-1}$).
+A similar velocity gradient was found for H$\alpha$ in \citet{Kamphuis07} ($\rm \sim$18.8 $\pm$ 6.3\,km\,s$^{-1}$\,kpc$^{-1}$).
+Nevertheless, our examination of the CO data failed to reveal any statistically significant indications of rotation lag beyond the central CND region, defined as $\mid \Delta x \mid <50 \arcsec$.
+The mean isovelocity contours are predominantly parallel to the galaxy's minor axis in the external regions, extending beyond the central nucleus.
+Furthermore, the \lancom{PV} cuts of Figures \ref{fig:pvx_hi_ha} and \ref{fig:pv_spec_sample} confirm the absence of any significant rotation lag signature in CO.
+The potential bias due to extinction, affecting H$\alpha$ but not CO, could explain the observed discrepancies in the kinematics of CO and H$\alpha$.
+At $\Delta x = \pm 70 \arcsec$, additional intensity peaks appear on the CO maps at lower velocities than the terminal velocity at these radii.
 These features likely correspond to prominent spiral arm segments that develop outside the bar.
 The kinematic signature of the spiral arm becomes visible near $\Delta x \simeq \pm 70''$, subsequently merging with the terminal velocity of the main disk at larger radii.
 Notably, the vertical extent of CO emission shows little dependence on velocity.
 This suggests that the vertical extent of molecular gas is comparable inside and outside the spiral arms.